gkz/type-check/README.md

 # type-check

-`type-check` is a JavaScript library which allows you to check the types of JavaScript values at runtime with a Haskell like type syntax.
+`type-check` is a library which allows you to check the types of JavaScript values at runtime with a Haskell like type syntax.
 It is great for checking external input, for testing, or even for adding a bit of safety to your internal code.
 MIT license.
 Check out the [demo](http://gkz.github.io/type-check/).

 For updates on `type-check`, [follow me on twitter](https://twitter.com/gkzahariev).